Michael S. Tomczyk

 13th Annual Emerging Technologies Update Day - "Turning Science Fiction Into Science Reality" (Feb.
 2011)

-In 1998 I designed a technology showcase called the "Emerging Technologies Update Day" where I invite high tech insiders to come to the Wharton campus to give our industry partners in the Mack Center an "update" on what's really happening with technologies that are looming on the near horizon that - if successful - will reshape our industries and markets, and require firms to adopt new strategies.
+Since 1998 I have been hosting a technology showcase I created called the "Emerging Technologies Update Day."
+For this event, I invite high tech insiders to come to the Wharton campus to give our industry partners in the Mack Center an "update" on what's really happening with technologies that are looming on the near horizon that - if successful - will reshape our industries and markets, and require firms to adopt new strategies.
 I rely on my "nose for the future" to scope out the topics, often based on questions such as "What's the real limit of Moore's Law?" and "Can we really engineer an invisibility cloak?"
 Each year a theme is chosen to help frame the presentations.

-This year we paid homage to science fiction as a source of innovation.
+In 2011 we paid homage to science fiction as a source of innovation.
 Our first speaker was Bill Christensen, the founder of Technovelgy.com who provided examples of some of the 2,000 scientific innovations derived from science fiction - everything from cell phones to tablet computers, from exoskeletons to spaceships.
 NASA's Chief Technologist Dr. Bobby Braun described the agency's plans to put humans on Mars - but the most intriguing comment of the day was confirmation that there is a NASA group working on an "800 year plan" to colonize the solar system, and beyond - this may not be a formal initiative, but rather an "interest group" looking at the long-term prospects for space colonization.
 I personally believe that we need to colonize space.
 In addition to the obvious benefits of knowledge and technology advances, learning how to live on hostile worlds will teach us how to survive on our own planet, where climate change threatens to make our environment increasingly dangerous.
 Most civilizations perished due to strains on the ecosystem (Mayans, Romans, Egyptians, etc.) - this means that we don't have until our sun dies to save humanity.
 We could face resource shortages and dangerous atmospheric threats in the next 50 to 100 years, and we need to figure out how to prevent - or adapt to - these changes.
 NASA is helping, not only through space travel but through space-based monitoring systems.
-[Photo left to right: Michael Tomczyk, Bobby Braun/NASA's Chief Technologist, Congressman Chaka Fattah/ranking member of the House Appropriations Committee; and Nicolaj Siggelkow/Co-Director of the Mack Center and Chairman of the Management Dept. at Wharton]
+[Photo left to right: Michael Tomczyk, Bobby Braun/NASA's Chief Technologist, Congressman Chaka Fattah/ranking member of the House Appropriations Committee; and Nicolaj Siggelkow/Co-Director of the Mack Center and Chairman of the Management Dept. at Wharton].
+My slide presentation is available for viewing - there is a picture and link on my homepage.
+The 2013 ET Update Day explored "The Future of Medical Miracles."
+I will host the next ET Update Day on Feb.
+21, 2014 and the theme will be "The Future of Sensor Technologies."

 Some Thoughts on Artificial Intelligence - Back in the 1980s when I was leading product development of the first home computer at Commodore (the VIC-20), I felt that artificial intelligence would require massive increases in computing speed, memory and pattern-matching.
 I still believe this.
 In a speech at the Consumer Electronics Show in 1981 (where I shared the stage with Bill Gates), I predicted that one day we would be able to digitize and manipulate the image of a star like John Wayne and create a new movie or segment, even after his death.
 Imagine my surprise a couple of years ago when the late great "Duke" was digitally incorporated into a beer commercial!
 I can't tell you how amusing that was, since John Wayne was the example I used in 1981!